-Baptist Joint Committee disappointed in Greece v.
+Greece v.
 Galloway

-A divided U.S. Supreme Court ruled that official prayers opening local municipal meetings may be constitutional, finding them consistent with the historic tradition of chaplain-led prayers before Congress and state legislatures.
+On May 5, 2014, a divided U.S. Supreme Court ruled that official prayers opening local municipal meetings may be constitutional, finding them consistent with the historic tradition of chaplain-led prayers before Congress and state legislatures.

 Full BJC brief (PDF)